 First, we launched our #LegendaryChallenge on TikTok, teaching our audience specific choreographies that would be danced to the show’s theme tune.
 This encouraged our audience to actively participate and to discover the liberating power of dancing and inclusive culture of the house-ballroom scene.

-On Instagram stories we shared signature moves and the importance of ballroom dancing for the LGBTQIA community. including Instagram stories highlighting ballroom moves, which prompted a social dance challenge across Legendary and HBO Max TikTok channels.
-This encouraged our audience to actively participate to discover the liberating power of dancing and inclusive culture of the house-ballroom scene.

-We also amplified highlights from the show (known as “gagging” moments) throughout social while partnering with trusted LGBTQIA influencers with the goal of encouraging fans to tune into HBO Max to watch Legendary.
+On Instagram stories we shared signature moves and the importance of ballroom dancing for the LGBTQIA community.We amplified highlights from the show (known as “gagging” moments) throughout social while partnering with trusted LGBTQIA influencers with the goal of encouraging fans to watch Legendary.

-We also forged partnerships with popular LGBTQIA media publishers, leveraging their voices in the community through creating editorials promoting diversity and authenticity which the show embodies.
-Everything was promotedpromoting Legendary heavily on the social media channels of all publishers and influencers social media channels to ensure all bases were covered when it came to engaging youth.
+We also forged partnerships with popular LGBTQIA media publishers, promoting Legendary heavily on their social media channels.

 PERFORMANCE: Detail the performance of this project against its defined goals i.e., reach, impact, statistics etc. - 300 words